 • Toss in the leeks along with a generous pinch of kosher salt or Magic Mushroom Powder.
 Sauté until translucent, about 5 minutes.

-• If you’re cooking in the Instant Pot, cancel the Sauté function.
-Lock the lid and program the Instant Pot to cook under high pressure for 5 minutes.
+• Lock the lid and program the Instant Pot to cook under high pressure for 5 minutes.
 Release the pressure manually.

-• You can refrigerate the soup in a sealed container for up to four days in the refrigerator and freeze it for up to 4 months.
+• You can store the soup in a sealed airtight container for up to four days in the refrigerator and freeze it for up to 4 months.
+Yes, it freezes great!
+Simply thaw the soup in the fridge overnight and reheat on the stovetop or in the microwave.

 Nutrition